devonzuegel/smallworld/README.md

   - [ ] enable users to add/remove photos – then let Amit know that it's been updated
 - [ ] if cutie A has selected cutie B, then cutie B should have cutie A at the front of their `selected-cuties` list
 - [ ] don't expose the /bios endpoint to the public
-- [ ] replace the airtable signup form with the custom signup form (important, because right now people can put in poorly-formed phone numbers, which will break the app! though luckily I ask them for the country code very insistently so hopefully that will prevent most issues)
   - [ ] validate that the phone number is unique
   - [ ] sign up page with validation – replace the Airtable iframe form with a custom form
 - [ ] index user with the id, rather than the phone. indexing by the phone number is part of why Mariah's profile got out of whack, because she signed up for a second account with the same phone number and then the second one was never marked as updated